-IOWA CITY, Iowa — The University of Iowa men’s and women’s cross country teams kick off the 2021 season, hosting the Hawkeye Invite on Friday.
-The Hawkeyes host Bradley, Creighton, Drake, Illinois-Chicago, Illinois State, Iowa Central CC, Iowa State (women), Loyola-Chicago, Northern Illinois (women), Northern Iowa, and Northwestern (women) at the Ashton Cross Country Course.
+The University of Iowa men’s and women’s cross country teams kick off the 2022 season, hosting the Hawkeye Invitational on Friday evening.
+The Hawkeyes host Iowa Central CC and UW-Milwaukee at the Ashton Cross Country Course.
 The women’s 4,000-meter race begins at 6 p.m.
 (CT).
 The men’s 6,000 meters begins at 6:45 p.m.
 Admission is free.

 ASHTON CROSS COUNTRY COURSE

 The University of Iowa men’s and women’s cross country team’s home for training and competition is the Ashton Cross Country Course.
-Located west of the Finkbine Golf Course, the course first opened in 2003 and has hosted the 2014 Big Ten Championships and 2016 NCAA Regional.
-The course boasts a rolling terrain with an outstanding rhythm for running and offers the ability to race from 3,000 meters to 10,000 meters around a layout that enables spectators to view the entire race from start to finish.
-The Ashton Cross Country Course will also play host to the NCAA Midwest Regional this fall.
+Located west of the Finkbine Golf Course, the course first opened in 2003 and has hosted the 2014 Big Ten Championships and 2016 and 2021 NCAA Regionals.
+The course boasts a rolling terrain with outstanding rhythm for running, and offers the ability to race from 3K to 10K around a layout that enables spectators to view the race from start to finish.

 IN THE RANKINGS

-The University of Iowa men’s cross country team is ranked No. 12 in the USTFCCCA Midwest Region preseason polls.
-The Hawkeyes are one of four Big Ten teams ranked in the Midwest top 15, including No. 4 Minnesota, No. 7 Nebraska, and No. 10 Illinois.
-There are eight additional Big Ten teams ranked in their respective regions, including Wisconsin, Michigan State, Indiana, Purdue, Michigan, Ohio State, Penn State and Rutgers.
-In the USTFCCCA Preseason National rankings, Wisconsin sits atop the Big Ten as the nation’s 14th-ranked squad.
-Also in the National top 30 is No. 16 Michigan State, No. 22 Indiana, and No. 26 Michigan.
+The University of Iowa men’s cross country team is ranked No. 14 in the USTFCCCA Midwest Region preseason polls.
+The Hawkeyes are one of three Big Ten teams ranked in the Midwest top 15, including No. 4 Minnesota and No. 15 Illinois.
+Seven additional Big Ten teams are ranked in their respective regions, including Wisconsin, Michigan State, Michigan, Indiana, Purdue, Ohio State, and Penn State.

 MEN’S TOP RUNNERS